mapcentia/geocloud2/docs/en/pages/gettingstarted/gettingstarted.rst

     :name: gettingstarted-register
     :figclass: align-center

-    Opret databasebruger
+    Create database user

 .. _gettingstarted_dashboard:

 Dashboard
 =================================================================

-When you are logge in to GC2, then u see the dashboard.
+When you are logged in to GC2, then you see the dashboard.

-The Dashboard is the place where there in the left side is a list of the schemes og configurations in the database.
+The Dashboard is the place where in the left side there is a list of the schemes og configurations in the database.
 In the right side is a list of subusers.
 You can also create subusers here.

 In the blue topbar is at questionmark, this gives acces to this documentation, and beside is the usenmae of the profile that is logged in.
 If you click the username it will open a userprofile.
 Read more ablout userprofile here: :ref:`gettingstarted_userprofile`